bhanum1/GNN_TF_Pred/README.md

 ## Installation
-First, run pip install git+https://github.com/bhanum1/chemprop.git to install the modified version of chemprop used in the code found in this repository.
+First, run pip install git+https://github.com/bhanum1/chemprop.git to install the modified version of Chemprop used in the code found in this repository.

 Then create conda environment using the provided environment.yml file.